imor/mini-lsm/mini-lsm-book/src/week1-07-sst-optimizations.md

 -----------------------------------------------------------------------------------------------------
 ```

 We use the `farmhash` crate to compute the hashes of the keys.
-When building the SST, you will need also to build the bloom filter by computing the key hash using `farmhash::fingerprint32`.
+When building the SST, you also need to build the bloom filter by computing the key hash using `farmhash::fingerprint32`.
 You will need to encode/decode the bloom filters with the block meta.
-You can choose false positive rate 0.01 for your bloom filter.
+You can choose a false positive rate of 0.01 for your bloom filter.
 You may need to add new fields to the structures apart from the ones provided in the starter code as necessary.

 After that, you can modify the `get` read path to filter SSTs based on bloom filters.

-We do not have integration test for this part and you will need to ensure that your implementation still pass all previous chapter tests.
+We do not have an integration test for this part and you will need to ensure that your implementation still passes all previous chapter tests.

 ## Task 3: Key Prefix Encoding + Decoding